Phase 3

 - Concurrent participation in any other clinical trial without written agreement of the two study teams

-Data sourced from ClinicalTrials.gov (NCT01745822).
+Data sourced from ClinicalTrials.gov (NCT01745822) and the linked publication.
 Outcome figures and adverse-event rates are extracted automatically from the registry's posted results and are provided for clinician reference, not as a substitute for the primary publication.
+Informational only — not medical advice.